top of page

 MSN, APRN, FNP-C, Functional Medicine Practitioner

 Amy is a highly accomplished Family Nurse Practitioner, holding a Master of Science in Nursing from Chamberlain University (2023) and certified by the American Academy of Nurse Practitioners (AANP).
 She graduated with Presidents’ Honors with a Bachelor of Science in Nursing (2022) and magna cum laude with an A.S. in Nursing from Florida Hospital College of Health Sciences (2006).
-Amy also holds a Bachelor of Science in Environmental Studies from Montreat College (1999), where she excelled in collegiate soccer.
+Amy also holds a Bachelor of Science in Environmental Studies from Montreat College (1999), where she played collegiate soccer.

 With a background rooted in critical care, Amy spent 13 years in cardiovascular intensive care, becoming board-certified in critical care by the American Association of Critical-Care Nurses (AACN).
 Transitioning to hospice care while homeschooling her son, Amy achieved certification as a Certified Hospice & Palliative Nurse (CHPN).